- Quick Start

 Quick Start Tutorial: a quick generic work flow

 Getting to grips with new software can be daunting, but StarTools was designed to make this as painless as possible.
 This quick, generic work flow will get you started.

 Open an image.
 Processing in StarTools is easiest and will yield vastly better results if the data is as "virgin" as possible, meaning unstretched, not colour balanced, not noise reduced and not deconvolved.
 Best results are achieved with data that is as close to what the camera recorded (e.g. simple photon counts) as possible.

-Do not use any software that may have meddled with the data, such as RAW converters or any software that came with your camera.
+Do not use any software that may have meddled with the data prior to passing it to your stacking program.
+Avoid any pre-conversion tools or software that came with your camera.
 Make sure that any stacking software that you use is set up to perform as little processing to the data as possible.
 For example, if you use Deep Sky Stacker make sure that Per Channel Color Calibration and RGB Channels Calibration are set to 'no'.
 Also make sure that, in Deep Sky Stacker, the final file is saved with settings 'embedded', rather than applied.
-The output you will be after will, more often than not, have a distinct, heavy color bias.

 Upon opening an image, the Tracking dialog will open, asking you about the characteristics of the data.
 Choose the option that best matches the data being imported.

 Launch AutoDev to help inspect the data.
 Chances are that the image looks terrible, which is - believe it or not - the point.
 In the presence of problems in the data, AutoDev will show these problems until they are dealt with.
 Because StarTools constantly tries to make sense of your data, StarTools is very sensitive to artefacts, meaning anything that is not real celestial detail (such as stacking artefacts, dust donuts, gradients, terrestrial scenery, etc.).
 Just 'Keep' the result.
 StarTools, thanks to Tracking, will allow us to redo the stretch later on.